1985 – 2004: Childhood and career beginnings

 Tisdale told MTV in 2013 that she had begun working on her third studio album.
 She said she was inspired to make music again and that she hoped to “surprise people a little bit, something different from what I’ve done before”.
 Tisdale announced to MTV that she opted to pursue a dance-pop sound on the album, which was expeted to be released in 2014.
 In December 2013, Tisdale teased on her Twitter account about a “special project” related to music.
 She confirmed that the project was a single titled “You’re Always Here”, which was written about her late grandfather.
 The song was eventually released independently to digital stored the same month.
 Tisdale confirmed in 2015 that she was no longer working on a new album.
 Tisdale became engaged to singer Christopher French in 2013, having dated for over one year; the couple wed on September 8, 2014 in a small private ceremony held in Santa Barbara, California.
 In 2014, she promoted the U.S. launch of Lindt HELLO chocolates by producing an episode of the online series It Started with HELLO.

-2015 – present: Return to music and business ventures
+2015 – present: Return to music, business ventures and motherhood

 In December 2014, The Hollywood Reporter announced Tisdale was cast to star as a prostitute in the comedy Amateur Night alongside Jason Biggs.
 In 2014, Tisdale auditioned for TBS’s workplace comedy series Clipped, on which she was eventually cast in a main role as Danni.
 The series ran from June to August 2015, and was canceled in October after one season.
 In September 2015, Tisdale became the creative director of Signorelli; she launched a clothing line with the company in 2016.
 She will also be overseeing the creation of their spring 2017 sportswear line.
 Tisdale launched her Illuminate makeup line through BH Cosmetics in 2016.
 She began working with her husband on her third studio album in 2016.
 The couple have collaborated on covers of songs that she posts onto her official YouTube channel; she collaborated with Vanessa Hudgens on a cover of “Ex’s & Oh’s” (2015) posted in 2017.